 - Reimbursement of University of Aberdeen student/staff time.

-Applications to the RLI fund will be reviewed by a panel of academic staff and PGR School representatives.
-Decisions will be communicated by 7 April 2022.
+Applications to the RLI Fund will be reviewed by a panel of academic staff and PGR School representatives.
+Decisions will be communicated by 2 February 2023.

 - Competitions and Events

 The PGR School runs various events, competitions and opportunities to help you put your skills into practice throughout the year.

 Granite journal is the first postgraduate interdisciplinary journal of Aberdeen University.
 The journal has been established by students for students.
 This open access journal is designed to give postgraduate students of the University of Aberdeen a place to publish their work and to provide them with experience of the publishing process, e.g., editing and peer-reviewing.

 - Public Engagement with Research

 Public Engagement with Research is a great way to help you enhance your personal skills including creativity, teaching, writing and leadership through design and delivery of public engagement projects.
 Explore opportunities with our PERU team.